estebanstifli/axiachat-ai/readme.txt

 Requires at least: 5.0
 Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 1.1.4
+Stable tag: 1.1.5
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Previously named "AI Chat".
-A customizable AI chatbot plugin for WordPress powered by OpenAI.
-Create multiple bots, embed them via shortcode or a global floating widget, and optionally enhance answers with your own contextual content (RAG).
+Flexible AI chatbot: multiple bots, OpenAI / Claude support, shortcode or floating widget, optional RAG with local or Pinecone embeddings.

 == Description ==
 AI Chat lets you add one or more AI‑powered chatbots to your WordPress site.
 Each bot can have its own model settings, instructions, UI colors, avatar and placement.
 It uses the OpenAI API (you must provide your own API key) and can augment answers with contextual data (documents, posts or imported PDF content) using a basic Retrieval Augmented Generation workflow.